Sectarian violence against Sunni Arabs in Iraq

-There had been allegations that Iranian-backed Iraqi Shia militias, with the support of the Iraqi central government, had committed genocide against Sunni Muslim Arabs in Iraq.
-The allegations began after the 2003 invasion of Iraq, when Iran-backed Shia factions dominated the Iraqi government.
+Since the US-led invasion of Iraq, there have been reports of Iranian-backed Iraqi Shia militias supported by the Iraqi central government indiscriminately killing Sunni Arabs.
+In 2005, the post-Saddam Iraqi government that came to be dominated by Shia political parties was accused of operating death squads intending to commit genocide.
 Such reports intensified during the Iraqi civil war from 2006 to 2008 and the War in Iraq from 2014 to 2017 against the Islamic State.
 Peshmerga and Asayish have also "prosecuted, detained and tortured" Iraqi Sunni Arabs.
-According to an Amnesty International report, attacks conducted by Shia militias against Sunni civilians were carried out "driven by revenge" for previous attacks committed by ISIS against Shia civilians.
+According to an Amnesty International report, attacks conducted by Shia militias against Sunni civilians were carried out "driven by revenge" for previous attacks committed by Sunni ISIS against Shia civilians.
+There have also been reports of Yazidi militias targeting Sunni Arab civilians after the Yazidi genocide, and reports of Christian militias ethnically cleansing Sunni Arabs from Tel Keppe.

 History

-Following the 2003 invasion of Iraq and the implementation of De-Ba’athification laws, thousands of Sunni Arab professionals all around Iraq were removed from their positions.
+Following the 2003 invasion of Iraq and the implementation of De-Ba’athification laws, thousands of Sunni Arab workers all around Iraq were removed from their positions.
 After the 2003 invasion, Sunni Arabs grew increasingly alienated from the rest of Iraq.
 Before the invasion, Iraq had been politically dominated by Sunni Arabs for over 80 years, and the end of Sunni Arab dominance caused many armed revolts instantly after the 2003 invasion.

 Subsequently, following the end of the CPA government, Iran-backed Shia factions rapidly consolidated power over the Iraqi government.
 After the rise of Shia Islamist parties, the Sunni community was widely suspected of being former regime loyalists or insurgents.
 Iran-backed Shia militias began operating death squads that targeted Sunni Arabs with abduction, torture, and execution under the pretext of anti-terror operations.
 In cities with mixed populations, such as Baghdad, entire Sunni neighborhoods were ethnically cleansed.

 On 12 August 2007, Iraq's most senior Sunni politician, Adnan al-Dulaimi, called on Arab states to stop what he called an "unprecedented genocide campaign" by Iranian-backed Shia militias.

 Sunni clerics, politicians, tribe leaders, and ordinary civilians were subject to targeted killings, unlawful detentions, and torture.
 While Abu Ghraib prison was initially infamous for the US Army prisoner abuses, it was later handed to the Iraqi government and became notorious for similar abuses.
 Sunni detainees were regularly targeted for various abuses, while Shia detainees were left alone.